gkinfinity/TheNamelessCat/README.md

 # TheNamelessCat
 Game made of the 2023 Ludwig Game Jam

-The updated (bug fix) version is located in the
+The updated version is located in the folder "Current Build (Bugs Fixed)"

 Game Engine: Clickteam Fusion, ported to HTML5